RIT Co-op Program

 Employers enjoy many benefits from hiring co-op students:

-- Co-ops act as ambassadors for your organization when they return to campus
+• Co-ops act as ambassadors for organizations when they return to campus

-- Co-op opens the door for developing other valuable partnerships with RIT
+• Co-op engagement can pave the way for fostering additional valuable partnerships with RIT

 Dates reflect first day of classes and last day of exams.
 Students may have the flexibility to begin work earlier or continue their co-op beyond the start and end dates during the RIT semester breaks.
 View RIT Academic Calendar